tcorbettclark/website-src/README.md

 * Just code i.e. not another static site generator library! (see https://jamstack.org/generators/ ...)
 * Support writing and maintaining pages of content.
 No blog posts, tags, articles, Atom or RSS feeds etc.
 * All web artifacts are kept together in one directory tree.
-* Freely mix HTML with/without Jinja2 templates and Markdown with TOML frontmatter for metadata (also passed through Jinja2 templates).
-* Extra metadata provided to the Jinja templates e.g. for timestamps and to create path navigation.
+* Markdown rendered to HTML, and then everything rendered with Jinja2
-* Automatic generation of sitemap (both HTML and xml file) from the content (for SEO).
+* TODO Automatic generation of sitemap (both HTML and xml file) from the content (for SEO).
 * Hot reloading localhost server, which rebuilds on change before signalling to browser(s) to reload.

 The build process works as follows: